Package: MsBackendSql

 The MsBackendSql package provides two backends to interact

-functions from the former, but which does not store the connection to
+functions from the former, but does not store the connection to the

-also for parallel processing setups or to save/load the object
+thus supports parallel processing and allows to save/load the object

 (e.g. using save